 Above all, you, yes you, are being held accountable for the mixed messages.

 Here’s what it sounds like.
 “Please give me the help, but no one can help me.”

-As a result, you have a lose-lose situation.
+As a result, you have created a lose-lose situation.

-Similarly, I was thinking about when I was raising my daughters.
-Here’s a classic mixed messages.
+Similarly, I was thinking back to the craziness of mixed messages when I was raising my daughters.
+Here are classic mixed messages.

-For example, my daughters would be in one of those ‘gotcha’ moods’ constantly taunting each other.
-Then I asked them to be good and kind to each other.
+For example, my daughters would be in one of those “gotcha’ moods,” constantly taunting each other.
+I asked, actually pleaded with them to be good and kind to each other.
 They would nod, look at me sideways, and say quietly, “that’s no fun.”

-As a result, I’d request (more like yell).
-It wa always a variation of ‘Go to your rooms and stay there for the rest of the day.’
+As a result, I’d make a request (more like yell).
+It was always a variation of “Go to your rooms and stay there for the rest of the day.”